Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

-\begin{remark}[No need for a precisely adapted frame] It seems remarkable to us that away from symmetry, for all sub-critical Kasner exponents, we have a lot of freedom in constructing the orthonormal frame.
-More precisely, in Sect.\,\ref{SS:CONSTRUCTIONOFTHEINTIALORTHONORMALFRAME}, we use Gram--Schmidt to construct an initial orthonormal frame that is a perturbation of the spatial coordinate frame $\lbrace \partial_i \rbrace_{i=1,\cdots,\mydim}$, and then we propagate this frame using the Fermi--Walker transport equations \eqref{frame.prop}.
+\begin{remark}[The frame is not precisely adapted] It seems remarkable to us that away from symmetry, for all sub-critical Kasner exponents, we have a lot of freedom in constructing the orthonormal frame.
+More precisely, in Sect.\,\ref{SS:CONSTRUCTIONOFTHEINTIALORTHONORMALFRAME}, we use the Gram--Schmidt algorithm to construct an initial orthonormal frame that is a perturbation of the spatial coordinate frame $\lbrace \partial_i \rbrace_{i=1,\cdots,\mydim}$, and then we propagate this frame using the Fermi--Walker transport equations \eqref{frame.prop}.
 There is nothing special about our choice of initial data for the frame; any nearby initial data for the orthonormal frame would have worked just as well.
-In particular, we can close the estimates without using a spatial frame that is adapted to the perturbed Kasner directions, that is, without the frame being aligned with the eigenvectors of the perturbed second fundamental form; see also Remark~\ref{R:NOLIMITFORFRAME}.
-Many previous studies of Kasner-like singularities in fact relied on a frame that is adapted to the eigenvectors of $k$ (see Sect.\,\ref{subsec:rel.works} for a list of related works). \end{remark}
+In particular, we can close the estimates without using a spatial frame that is adapted to the perturbed Kasner directions, that is, without the frame being aligned with the eigenvectors of the perturbed second fundamental form $k$; see also Remark~\ref{R:NOLIMITFORFRAME}.
+In fact, as of present, the only way we know how to close the top-order estimates is by using a Fermi--Walker-transported frame, which is not generally aligned with eigenvectors of $k$.
+In contrast, many previous studies of Kasner-like singularities relied on a frame that is adapted to the eigenvectors of $k$ (see Sect.\,\ref{subsec:rel.works} for discussion of related works). \end{remark}

-\begin{remark}[The role of $N_0$] In our main theorem, there appears a parameter $N_0 \geq 1$ that represents, roughly, the number of derivatives that we try to sharply control in $\| \cdot \|_{L^{\infty}}$. $N_0$ also captures the amount of regularity that the ``limiting renormalized solution variables'' enjoy along the Big Bang hypersurface $\Sigma_0$ (see Sect.\,\ref{SS:LIMITINGFUNCTIONS}).
+\begin{remark}[The role of $N_0$] In our main theorem, there appears a parameter $N_0 \geq 1$ that represents, roughly, the number of derivatives that we sharply control in $\| \cdot \|_{L^{\infty}}$.
+We are free to choose it at the start of the bootstrap argument.
+For example, $N_0=1$ is permissible.
+However, the choice of $N_0$ will affect the minimal allowable size of $N$ (see Theorem~\ref{thm:precise}). $N_0$ also captures the amount of regularity that the ``limiting normalized solution variables'' enjoy along the Big Bang hypersurface $\Sigma_0$ (see Sect.\,\ref{SS:LIMITINGFUNCTIONS}).
 We introduced $N_0$ mainly to clarify that for ``very smooth'' initial data that fall under the scope of our main results, the corresponding limiting solution variables will inherit a quantifiable amount of the smoothness.
-For convenience, in our heuristic discussion here, we will ignore $N_0$ by discussing the $L^{\infty}$ estimates only at the level of the undifferentiated equations. \end{remark}
+For convenience, in our heuristic discussion here, we will only discuss the case $N_0=1$, i.e., the $L^{\infty}$ estimates at the level of the undifferentiated equations. \end{remark}